4ch12dy/issh/README.md

 xia0 ~ $ issh -h
 [I]:First Run issh on new idevice, you will only input ssh password twice! issh show [dylib/Preferences/apps]  show some info
-issh scp remote_file local_file     cp file from connect device to local issh dump                           Use Frida(frida-ios-dump) to dump IPA issh debug [-a wechat -x backboard] auto sign debugserver[Test on iOS9/10/11/12] and happy to debug issh install                        install app form local to connect device
+issh scp remote/local local/remote  cp file from connect device or to device issh dump                           Use Frida(frida-ios-dump) to dump IPA issh debug [-a wechat -x backboard] auto sign debugserver[Test on iOS9/10/11/12] and happy to debug issh install                        install app form local to connect device